vdclab/vdclab-wiki/PRODORIC.md

 {.is-warning}

 ## Ease of use
-May require some traning or trial and errors bofore getting this tool plainly.
+May require some traning or trial and errors before mastering the tool.

 ## Citation